Pacific Southwest, Region 9: Superfund

-Plumes at most groundwater sites are decreasing in size and concentration, and the Air Force’s overall groundwater cleanup approach promotes the use of Green and Sustainable Remediation strategies and supports an upcoming Travis AFB Groundwater Record of Decision (ROD) that is scheduled for completion in 2014.
+Plumes at most groundwater sites are decreasing in size and concentration, and the Air Force’s overall groundwater cleanup approach promotes the use of Green and Sustainable Remediation strategies and is documented in the 2014 Basewide Groundwater Record of Decision (ROD).
 Soil remedial actions at the WABOU and NEWIOU have been completed.

-Travis AFB's third 5-Year Review was completed in September 2013 which evaluated the effectiveness of the remedies for protectiveness of human health and the environment.
+Travis AFB's third 5-Year Review, completed in September 2013, evaluated the effectiveness of the remedies for protectiveness of human health and the environment.
 EPA concurred that there were no short term protectiveness issues, and that long term protectiveness will be ensured by the selection and successful implementation of groundwater remedies in the Basewide Groundwater ROD.
 The AF is planning to initiate the evaluation process for fourth 5-Year Review in 2017 so it can be completed by September 2018.